Financial management model: 12 indicators, formulas and thresholds

 Internal financial management or outsourced DAF?#

-Not all SMEs have the means or the need to recruit a full-time administrative and financial director.
-The cost of an internal DAF is generally between 70,000 and 120,000 euros annually, depending on experience and location.
+Not all companies have the means or the need to recruit a full-time administrative and financial director.
+The cost of an in-house senior CFO is between EUR 80,000 and EUR 130,000 per year, gross salary plus employer charges and benefits included.

 The choice between internalization and outsourcing depends on three criteria: the complexity of the activity, the pace of growth and the financial maturity of the management team.